 Despite decades of knowledge and experience, Meindl has never stopped innovating and inventing to constantly challenge and improve products.

-Compared to a trekking last, the Comfort fit® last provides more room in the forefoot with a firm grip in the heel.
+Compared to a trekking last, the Comfort fit® last leaves more room in the forefoot with a firm grip in the heel.
 You stand on a wider base.
 This more defined shape allows for a much easier rolling of the foot when walking.

 1- More space for the toes